International Tax & Offshore Tax Compliance Attorneys

 Foreign Earned Income Exclusion

-U.S. citizens and residents living abroad may exclude up to $126,500 (2024) of foreign earned income from U.S. taxation if they meet either the bona fide residence test or physical presence test.
-Combined with the foreign housing exclusion, this can eliminate U.S. tax liability for many expats.
-We ensure you qualify and claim the maximum exclusion.
+U.S. citizens and residents living abroad can exclude up to $126,500 (2024) of income they earn from working in a foreign country.
+You don’t have to pay U.S. tax on this money if you meet either the bona fide residence test or the physical presence test.
+When you add the foreign housing exclusion, many Americans living abroad don’t owe any U.S. tax.
+We make sure you qualify and claim the maximum amount you can exclude.

 PFIC Planning